Lab 2 - Seven Segment Display Decoder#

 4. Open Vivado

 5. Follow instructions in Create a new Vivado Project.
-Suggested project name is binaryHexDisp
+Name your project binaryHexDisp

 Edit the file headers as necessary.
 Then commit your changes with git.